ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

 ### 4. Start the Python Web Server.

-The application uses a very minimal and simple local Python web server that serves the webpage on port 8000 and on port 8001 that handles the CORS restrictions error when uploading your log .adi file to QRZ.com.
-This all happens in the background.
-BTW, CORS (Cross-Origin Resource Sharing) restrictions are security measures that prevent web pages from making requests to a different domain than the one that served the web page.
-QRZ.com won't respond to API calls unless that restriction is satisfield which is the reason why the little Python http.server runs another instance on port 8001, which handles the CORS issue.
+The application uses a very minimal and simple local Python web server that serves the WSJT-ADIF-Log-Visualizera webpage on port 8000

-Open a CMD windows as Admininstrator, navigate to where you un-zipped wsjtx-log-mapper.zip and issue the command:
+Simply open a CMD windows as Admininstrator, navigate to where you un-zipped wsjtx-log-mapper.zip and issue the command:

                                           python start_servers.py